 Lassie

-For many, raising a child with a dog is a dream come true.
-It's both very cosy and fun to see your child develop as strong a bond as you have with the dog in question, especially if it's a puppy - if the child is part of the dog's life from the start, the bond between them can be extra strong.
+Bringing up a child with a dog can be a dream come true.
+It's both cosy and fun to see your child develop a strong bond with your dog, especially if it's a puppy.
+If your child is involved in the dog's life from the start, their bond can be extra special.

-However, there are also some risks in letting the puppy grow up with the child, as the two can accidentally hurt each other without meaning to.
-For it to be as fun and cosy as you want it to be, a lot of adult supervision is needed.
-If you've been thinking about getting a puppy to grow up with the baby, this article could be very helpful!
+However, there are also risks when a puppy grows up with a child, as they can accidentally hurt each other.
+To ensure it's a happy and cosy experience for everyone, plenty of adult supervision is needed.
+If you're considering a puppy to grow up with your baby, this article could be very helpful!

-The most important thing when you want your puppy to grow up with your child is that you, as the responsible adult, make sure that they both learn how to treat each other.
-This means that the child needs to learn how dogs work, while you need to get the puppy used to being around children in the right way.
+The most important thing when you want your puppy to grow up with your child is that you, as the responsible adult, ensure they both learn how to treat each other.
+This means your child needs to understand how dogs work, while you need to help your puppy get used to children in the right way.

-A common reason why the puppy and the child get into a fight is that the child doesn't know how dogs work.
-What the child needs to understand is that the puppy can become afraid of children if the child does something to hurt it, which in turn can lead to aggression and dangerous behaviour both inside and outside the home.
+A common reason for conflict between a puppy and a child is that the child doesn't understand how dogs behave.
+Your child needs to know that a puppy can become scared if hurt, which can lead to aggression and unsafe behaviour.
+This applies both at home and when out and about.

-To create an even better relationship between child and puppy, you can make sure the two perform different activities together.
-If it's not reading homework together on the sofa, it could be practising different tricks and exercises for searching, playing hide and seek, or taking a class.
-This is especially fun if the child is a little older and wants to take responsibility for his or her own learning.
+To build an even better relationship between your child and puppy, do various activities together.
+This could be reading homework on the sofa, practising tricks, playing hide-and-seek, or attending a training class.
+This is especially rewarding if your child is a little older and keen to take responsibility for their learning.

 Children and dogs - something to think about!